prajnaraipn7/Eva_Assignment2/DetailedExplanation.md

 **Evaluating the Model**

-We fit the model to your training data and evaluate it on the test dataset.
+We fit the model to our training data and evaluate it on the test dataset.